Search-rescue-operation remains suspended due to bad weather

-Islamabad: Hopes for the survival of the three mountain climbers who went missing last Friday while attempting to scale K2, the world’s second-highest mountain, is waning.
+Islamabad: Hopes for the survival of the three mountain climbers who went missing last Friday while attempting to scale K2, the world’s second highest mountain, are waning.

-The army aviation helicopters could not resume search operation on Wednesday as heavy clouds continued to envelop the mountain, Karim Nezari who is in contact with rest of the team members at Base Camp told The High Asia Herald.
+The army aviation helicopters could not resume search operations on Wednesday as heavy clouds continued to envelop the mountain, Karim Nezari who is in contact with the rest of the team members at Base Camp told The High Asia Herald.

 The search for the three climbers – Muhammad Ali Sadpara, 43, of Gilgit-Baltistan, 45, John Snorri of Iceland and Juan Pablo Mohr, 33, of Chile — was called off on Monday as heavy clouds enveloped K2.

-Meanwhile Imtiaz Hussain and Akbar Ali, cousin and nephew of Ali Sadpara, who are the high altitude porters, had to retreat to BC in the face of the hostile weather.
+Meanwhile, Imtiaz Hussain and Akbar Ali, a cousin and a nephew of Ali Sadpara, who are the high altitude porters, had to retreat to BC in the face of the hostile weather.